msimms/ActivityAnalyzer/README.md

 # ActivityAnalyzer

-Extracts and analyzes interval data from a GPX or TCX file.
+Analyzes GPX and TCX files.
+Automatically identifies intervals.
 Does not store any personal data, all calculations are performed in the browser using WebAssembly.
 Work in progress.
 Will eventually connect to Strava and perhaps other services.

 # Building